Glossary of Eye Related Terms

 Monovision – corrects one eye for distance and one eye for near in cataract and laser eye surgery.

-Multifocal lens – lenses used in cataract surgery that corrects vision for near, intermediate and far.
+Multifocal lens – lenses used in cataract surgery that correct vision for near, intermediate, and far.

 Myopic – see nearsighted